 Near dug deeper using mobile data to determine the precise areas affected by the opening, right down to the specific roads for Store D, which was most impacted.

 The area circled in blue experienced an increase in traffic to Store D after Store A's opening.
 The areas circled in orange experienced a slight decrease in traffic to Store D after Store A's opening.
 This level of detail simply cannot be obtained with older approaches to trade modeling.

 Store D Before and After Store A Opening

 The methods of yesteryear don’t take competitors into consideration.
 For example, a QSR might know they cannibalized themselves by opening an additional location, but they don’t know how this opening affected their competitor, or how much lift a competitor saw when it opened a new store.

 A business can calculate its trade area before and after an event, such as the opening of a competing store.
 They can also use mobile data to analyze cross-shopping behavior to see what percentage of customers shop at competitive locations.
-Mobile data users can get quite granular with their data and begin to understand which retailers are stealing their existing customers.
+Human Movement Data users can get quite granular with their data and begin to understand which retailers are stealing their existing customers.
 They can even use this information to design conquesting campaigns in which they serve mobile ads specifically to their competitors’ customers, further drawing on mobile data’s unique applications.